youseop/greeim/README.md

 ### 2020.10.26 Mid Check

 - 3 column display
-- user can Send email to @imgreeim
+- user can Send email to @imgreeim - use EmailJS
 - display big image when user click user

 Plus - need to do